 The product website is located here: http://www.corecode.at/smartreporter/

 Technical support is available only from within SMARTReporter, click the "Documentation" tab in the main window and press "Contact support…"

 0.)
-Download SMARTReporter from the "Mac App Store" and when it has finished downloading click its icon in the Dock.
+Download SMARTReporter from the "Mac App Store" and once it has finished downloading start it from Launchpad or your Applications folder.

 1.)
 The "SMARTReporter Welcome Assistant" will be opened.
 The assistant gives you options to automatically launch SMARTReporter when starting your computer and the option to remove SMARTReporter from being displayed in the Dock.
 It is strongly recommended to check both options as SMARTReporter needs to be running all the time to perform its problem-detecting checks.
 Click "Finish Setup" to apply your settings.

 2.)
 SMARTReporter will now open its main configuration window because this is the first time you use it.
 You can now see the "Status" tab which displays an overview over the result of all performed checks and the status of the problem notification mechanisms.
 If one of the checks finds a problem with your computer SMARTReporter's icon (in the Dock or the Menubar, wherever you have set it to display) will turn red to indicate an error.
 If a problem prevents some check from being performed or some problem notification mechanism is misconfigured, the icon will turn to the yellow warning state.

 3.)
 SMARTReporter's default configuration already protects you quite well from disk related problems but there are a few things you might want to adjust:

 • If you have a software R.A.I.D. attached to your Mac you should turn on the R.A.I.D. check to be notified of degradation.